Maria-12648430/wait_statem/README.md

   * If the callback returns an `ok` tuple, this is a success and the state machine transitions to the state given in the `success_state` option.
   * If a `retry` tuple is returned, the callback is retried after the timeout defined by the `strategy` option.
 If the maximum number of attempts is exhausted, the state machine transitions to the state given in the `error_state` option.
   * If a `stop` tuple is returned, this means giving up, and the state machine transitions to the state given in the `error_state` option.
+  * If the callback crashes without returning anything, the state machine transitions to the state given in the `error_state` option.

 * `callback_timeout => timeout()` (optional, default `infinity`)

   Maximum allowed time for the callback to execute.
-If the callback does not return within this time, it is killed and scheduled for retry.
+If the callback does not return within this time, it is killed and the state machine transitions to the state given in the `error_state` option.

 * `strategy => {simple, StrategyOpts :: map()} | {custom, fun((Attempt :: non_neg_integer()) -> {ok, non_neg_integer()} | error)}` (mandatory)